Predefined-Time Active Fault-Tolerant Control of Transport Aircraft Subject to Control Surface Failures

 Keywords

-• Active fault-Tolerant control
+• Active fault-tolerant control (FTC)

-• Control surface failures
+• control surface failures

-• Incremental control
+• incremental control

-• Predefined-Time control
+• predefined-time (PdT) control

 Fingerprint